aleshaleksey/fansys23/08-spell-list.md

 - All corporeal entities in the area of effect must succeed on a STR save or be swept 100ft along the path of the wave (to its end).
 Otherwise they are swept half of the distance.
 Entities of size large or smaller make the save at disadvantage.
 - Entities that fail the STR save [take 2d6 HP damage from suffocation](03-movement-exploration.md#characters-starvation-and-other-bad-ways-to-die).
 Entities that do not breath, or breath water are not affected.
 - All structures take 8d12 pressure damage.
-- At the end of the wave's range, all objects it carries are dropped and suffer 5d8 percussive damage from falling, landing prone unless unless they succeed on a DEX save.
+- At the end of the wave's range, all objects and entities it carries are dropped and suffer 5d8 percussive damage from falling, landing prone unless unless they succeed on a DEX save.
 - At the end of the wave's range the water spreads outwards at a speed of 200ft per round for the next 5 rounds.
 Entities caught in the area must succeed a STR save or be swept 200ft away, landing prone.
 Objects weighing 2000lb or less are swept away.

 **Special**: If the spell is cast in the area of a [Greater Cosmic Seal](#greater-cosmic-seal), the caster must succeed on a CHA save vs the threshold of the seal or lose the spell.